5th Foreign Infantry Regiment: Polynesia

-Between 1963-1964, the 5e RMP built the routes of Tefaana and « maître ouvrier Launay » in the valley of Ahonu, launched the floating bridge of Fare Ute, relieved river dikes and fought fires in the mountain of Fare Rau Ape on the island of Tahiti.
+Between 1963 and 1964, the 5e RMP built the routes of Tefaana and "maître ouvrier Launay" in the valley of Ahonu, launched the floating bridge of Fare Ute, relieved river dikes and fought fires in the mountain of Fare Rau Ape on the island of Tahiti.

 On January 15, 1965, the regiment organized by suppressing battalions.
 The command post of the regiment, the rear base, an equipment company, the 1st support company and the 2nd works company remained on Tahiti.
 The 2nd support company, the 1st works company with less than 2 sections was found on the atoll of Moruroa with the 3rd support company moving on Hao.

 Between 1965 and 1968, the regiment was incorporated at the corps of the directorate of engineering and material works.
 Placed under the orders of an engineer colonel, the regiment became an inter-arm unit.
 Personnel of materials arms and Troupes de marine were assigned to the regiment and 400 Polynesian civilians came forth to reinforce formation.
 Accordingly, a command and service company was created.
 In addition, all the personnel of the 5th Mixed Regiment of the Pacific 5e RMP of Hao were regrouped in one element commanded by a superior officer of the regiment.

 In August 1965, the peripheral post installations whose mission was to observe the weather, were protected by detachments of the 5th Mixed Regiment of the Pacific, 5e RMP.
 These posts completed the record of climatic data which were indispensable for the execution of atmospheric nuclear trials practice at the époque on the site of Moruroa, and mainly data recorded by warplanes of French Naval Aviation and warships of the French Navy.
 On January 1, 1971, the merger of the three local builders, land, air and sea, led to a substitution at the corps of the 5th Mixed Regiment of the Pacific, at the directorate of engineering works, a new directorate which was designated as the directorate of infrastructure of the armies in Polynesia and the CEP.